American Girl Addy Civil War Unit Study

 * This is a great unit to include a discussion of ‘slang‘.
 The vocabulary in many of the readings, songs, and recipes is often strange to both the eyes and the ears.
 Here are some fun ways to help gain a better understanding !

-– Civil War Slang
+Civil War Slang

-– Civil War Slang Lesson Plan (starts on page 16)
+Civil War Slang Lesson Plan (starts on page 16)

 *Creative Writing Ideas-

-* Week 1-
+* Ideas for Week 1-

-* Listen to Follow the Drinking Gourd again.
++Listen to Follow the Drinking Gourd

 The songs of the slaves held very deep meaning.
 Some of the songs reminded them of their lives before being sold into slavery, some encouraged them to keep their faith in God and in their future freedoms, and some even hid secret messages !
 Try writing one of your own songs…it could be a song of hope or a song with a secret message!

-* Week 2-
+* Ideas for Week 2

 *War Letters Home

-– Try writing a letter from the perspective of a soldier.
-Remember to use everything you’ve been learning!
-You could talk about a battle you were just in, a famous person you may have met, or what you had been eating.
+You could talk about a battle you were just in, a famous person you may have met, or even what you have been eating.

 You can read some more samples HERE

-*Civil War Letter Writing Activity
++Civil War Letter Writing Activity

-* Printable Civil War Era Envelopes & Stationary
+OR… Civil War Letters and Printable Civil War Era Envelopes & Stationary

-* Reread some of the diary entries of Carrie Berry or watch the short video about Emilie Davis and her diary.
+Reread some of the diary entries of Carrie Berry or watch the short video about Emilie Davis and her diary.
 Many people wrote diaries to record their thoughts and struggles during the Civil War era.
 They have left us with so many vivid descriptions of what life was like for people living in that time.
 You may like to go back and read Imagine you are a child in 1865 and learning that finally the awful war has ended.

-* Civil War Diary Activity
+Civil War Diary Activity

-* Civil War Themed Lined Pages (FREE Printables)
+Civil War Themed Lined Pages (FREE Printables)

 *Bible Study – Faith